smittytone/utitool/README.md

 # utitool 1.0.0

 *utitool* is a macOS command line tool you can use to reveal a file’s Uniform Type Identifier (UTI).
+For more details, [see here](https://smittytone.net/utitool/index.html).

 ## Release Notes ##

-- 1.0.0 *Unreleased*
+- 1.0.0 *12 January 2021*
     - Initial public release.

 ## Licence ##